 Die Makromolekulare Chemie

 Puskas, Judit, "Investigation of the Mechanism of Chain Termination and Transfer by 1, 2-butadiene in the Butyllithium-initiated Polymerization of 1, 3-butadiene in Non-polar Solvents" (1993).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 517.